Moosyu/moosyu.github.io/src/pages/graphs/tv_dist.md

 side_nav_img: "/assets/wtfhappened.avif"
 ---

-i know this distribution is fucked idk what to do
+I know this distribution is fucked idk what to do